pytorch/ao/torchao/prototype/quantized_training/README.md

 model = ...
 quantize_(model, bitnet_training())
 ```

+Training with FSDP2 is also supported.
+To use FDSP2 mixed-precision with `param_dtype` != model dtype, PyTorch 2.6+ is required.

 Note: following the [BitNet Training Tips, Code and FAQ](https://github.com/microsoft/unilm/blob/master/bitnet/The-Era-of-1-bit-LLMs__Training_Tips_Code_FAQ.pdf), user should insert extra RMSNorm before each `nn.Linear` layers and also remove the original RMSNorm before attention and MLP modules.
 Calling `quantize_(model, bitnet_training())` will NOT perform this for you.
 You can take a look at our example training script [`benchmarks/quantized_training/pretrain_llama2.py`](../../../benchmarks/quantized_training/pretrain_llama2.py) on how to do this for our Llama model.